 There were actually very few negative reviews of the drink and skin products.
-Most of the complaints were about price, and the taste of the drinks.
-A few complaints, and perhaps the most relevant ones, is that this the drink and skin products are marketed as “natural” but the contain a lot of unnatural ingredients.
+Most of the complaints were about the price and the taste of the drinks.
+A few complaints, and perhaps the most relevant ones, is that this the drink and skin products are marketed as “natural” but they contain a lot of unnatural ingredients.

 - Aloe vera lotion